rkgIITBh/data-structures.github.io/HTML/graphRepresentation.md

-## Simple Graph Properties and Computer Representation of Graphs
+## A Few Simple Properties of a Graph and Computer Representation of a Graph

 Let us discuss some well known properties of an undirected graph before exploring the ways to process a graph.